-Sticky Monkey flower is a perennial with 1" orange flowers that likes partial shade and look better with little water.
+Diplacus aurantiacus, Sticky Monkey flower is the coastal form of Mimulus aurantiacus, a perennial with 1" orange flowers that likes partial shade if planted in the interior sun if it is along the coast.
 Sticky Monkey flower is normally 3-4 feet tall and cold tolerant to about 12-15 degrees F in the ground with no damage.
 They froze to the ground at 0-5 degrees F., but came right back.
 Monkeyflower is a HUMMINGBIRD PLANT and has been deer proof in all areas to date.
 Monkeyflower goes dormant in summer if you have a hot dry climate.
 It will grow in any soil including serpentine

 (Mimulus aurantiacus, Diplacus latifolius ) Click here for more about Monkeys in California

 Syn: Mimulus aurantiacus

 For hot interior climates do Diplacus longiflorus or D. calycinus.
 For coastal southern California do Diplacus puniceus.